TAA Financial Reporting

 - The TAA Webinars page provides additional technical assistance specific to reporting on TAA funds, revised forms, and some guidance on cost allocation.

 - For additional questions not addressed in these resources, please Contact Us.

 States Requesting Additional Funds

 States may request TaOA reserve funds in accordance with 20 CFR 618.920(b) at any time during this fiscal year.
-States must use the Reserve Funding Request Form ETA-9117 (OMB No. 1205-0275) (PDF, Excel) to request these funds.
+States must use the Reserve Funding Request Form ETA-9117 (OMB No. 1205-0275) (PDF, Word) to request these funds.

 To be eligible for TaOA reserve funds, a state must demonstrate that at least 50 percent of TaOA funds made available to that state in the current fiscal year and the two preceding fiscal years have been expended or that the state needs additional funds to meet unusual or unexpected events.
 A state requesting reserve funds must also provide a documented estimate of expected funding needs through the end of the fiscal year.
 A state must base its estimate on an analysis that includes at least the following:

 - The average cost of training in the state;

 - The expected number of participants in training through the end of the fiscal year; and